paularlott/scriptling/docs/libraries/datetime.md

 # Datetime Library

 Datetime functions for formatting and parsing dates and times.
-Requires import.
+Python-compatible.

 ```python
 import datetime